About Betsy Todd, MPH, RN

 Rumors of a concerning cluster of undiagnosed pneumonia in Wuhan, China, surfaced on social media on December 31.
 The patients weren’t responding to antibiotic therapy, but tests were negative for the usual viral suspects.
 World Health Organization staff quickly connected with Chinese health officials and testing and epidemiological investigations kicked into high gear.

 Many of the infected patients had worked at a fish and live animal market in Wuhan, suggesting that the illnesses might be zoonotic (passing from animals to human) in origin.
 On January 7, the pathogen was identified as a new coronavirus, related (though not closely) to the coronaviruses that cause SARS and MERS.
-The viral genome was quickly sequenced, and on January 12, China shared the genetic sequence with the global scientific […]
+The viral genome was quickly sequenced, and on January 12, China shared the genetic sequence with the global scientific community.
+By […]

 Go to Top